OGGM/oggm/docs/input-data.rst

 you can start from various stages in the processing chain, map sizes, and model set-ups.

-The default directories have been generated with the default parameters of the current stable OGGM version (and a few alternative combinations).
+The directories have been generated with the standard parameters of the current stable OGGM version (and a few alternative combinations).
-If you want to change some of these parameters, you *may* have to start a run from a lower processing level and re-run the processing tasks.
+If you want to change some of these parameters, you may have to start a run from a lower processing level and re-run the processing tasks.
-Whether or not this is necessary depends on the stage of the workflow you'd like your computations to diverge from the defaults (this will become more clear as we provide an example below).
+Whether or not this is necessary depends on the stage of the workflow you'd like your computations to diverge from the defaults (this will become more clear as we provide examples below).

-To start from a pre-processed state, simply use the :py:func:`workflow.init_glacier_directories` function with the ``from_prepro_level`` and ``prepro_border`` keyword arguments set to the values of your choice.
-This will fetch the default directories: there are more options to these, which we explain below.
+To start from a pre-processed state, simply use the :py:func:`workflow.init_glacier_directories` function with the ``prepro_base_url``, ``from_prepro_level`` and ``prepro_border`` keyword arguments set to the values of your choice.
+This will fetch the desired directories: there are more options to these, which we explain below.

 Processing levels
 ~~~~~~~~~~~~~~~~~